kadir-gunel/iceceng23/README.md

 # iceceng23
 Code samples in the Appendix part of *Model Agnostic Knowledge Transfer Methods for Sentence Embedding Models* paper

+## Toy Data
-For data you can either download the provided embedding spaces or create your own random data :
+For data you can either:
 1. download the provided embedding space
 2. create your own random data